 There are three ways in which an angel investor can provide funds to a start-up business.
 The most common way is to offer the business a loan that can be converted into an equity position in the company once the company has taken off.
-In such a situation, the angel investor will require a 20%-30% equity that gives them a voice on the company’s board.
+In such a situation, the angel investor will require a 20%-30% equity interest that gives them a voice on the company’s board.
 The second option is to provide funds through a convertible preferred stock option and still be a member of the company board.
-The investor then differs the dividend payment for the stocks till a future date.
-The third option is to get an equity position directly and 20%-30% stake in the company.
+The investor then defers the dividend payment for the stocks until a future date.
+The third option is to get an equity position directly, such as a 20%-30% stake in the company.
 To safeguard his or her interest, the investor may appoint one or two associates to help in managing the business.

 Contrary to popular belief, most angel investors are not millionaires.
 There are angel investors who earn $60,000 to $100,000.
-Some are retired entrepreneurs, doctors, lawyers and successful people in business looking for ways to stay updated with the happenings of the business and earn an income on the side.
+Some are retired entrepreneurs, doctors, lawyers, and successful people in business looking for ways to stay updated with the happenings of the business and earn an income on the side.
 Furthermore, they make use of their entrepreneurial skills, experience, and networks to help new entrepreneurs launch their business.
-Unlike venture capitalist, angel investors do not solely rely on the monetary returns for motivation.
-They are motivated by the persistence of young entrepreneurs to succeed and build an empire for themselves, and the money will follow.
+Unlike venture capitalists, angel investors do not solely rely on monetary returns for motivation.
+They are motivated by the persistence of young entrepreneurs to succeed and build an empire for themselves and hope the money will follow.

 The most common sources of angel investments are wealthy individuals, crowdfunding, and angel syndicates.
-The wealthy individuals are mostly successful professionals like lawyers, doctors, accountants, and are willing to invest their funds in return for equity.
 The investments may go up to $500,000 or even more.
-You can find such investors through referrals, local attorneys and associations like the Chamber of Commerce.
+You can find such investors through referrals, local attorneys, and associations like the Chamber of Commerce.

 The latest source of angel investment is crowdfunding.
 Crowdfunding is an online form of investing where a large group of individuals contribute funds to a pool.
-They may invest from as low as $1,000.
+They may invest as little as $1,000.
 The money is then used to fund multiple for-profit entrepreneurial ventures.
-In 2015, there were over 2000 crowdfunding platforms worldwide that raised over $34 billion.
+In 2015, there were over 2,000 crowdfunding platforms worldwide that raised over $34 billion.

 An angel investor will look for not only an investment opportunity but also a personal opportunity.
 They have valuable business experience and may want to have an active role in the management of the business.
 Before accepting an angel investment, you should understand what the investor brings to the company besides money.